 Antihistamines – other options over the counter

 Customers who seek for over the counter antihistamines have an excellent choice of medicines.
-Over the counter, antihistamines can broadly be divided into non-sedative (most likely will not cause drowsiness ) and first-generation antihistamines, classified as a drowsy antihistamine.
+Over the counter antihistamines can broadly be divided into second-generation, non-drowsy antihistamine tablets (most likely will not cause drowsiness ) and first-generation antihistamines, classified as a drowsy antihistamine.
 First-generation of antihistamines are commonly used as over the counter sleeping pills, due to sedation they cause.

 Customers can also buy hayfever nasal sprays (steroid and non-steroid nasal sprays), which can be used alongside antihistamine tablets.